crate/cratedb-guide/docs/integrate/azure-functions/learn.rst

   {"input": "{\"id\": \"Zero Gravitas\", \"type\": \"unmanned\", \"location\": {\"longitude\": -164.5984,\"latitude\": -24.9734},\"timestamp\": 1588240576000}"}

-To test the deployed Azure Function against an actual IoT hub, you can install VSCode's `Azure IoT Hub extension`_.
+To test the deployed Azure Function against an actual IoT Hub, you can install VSCode's `Azure IoT Hub extension`_.
 Its documentation describes how to create a new device and send a device-to-cloud (D2C) message for testing purposes.